mpizenberg/lowrr/README.md

 ## Installation

-To install the `lowrr` command-line program, simply download the executable for your platform on the latest release.
+To install the `lowrr` command-line program, simply download the executable for your platform (Windows, MacOS, Linux) on the latest release.
 TODO: make a GitHub release.
 Then simply extract and put it in a directory listed in your `PATH` environment variable.
 This way, you will be able to call `lowrr` from anywhere.